 Year 7/Third Form

-Lower School Drama is honed further in the L4th Form, starting in September 2017, where pupils will be challenged to create more advanced scripted and devised performances, specialising as actors or technical lighting or sound designers.
+Lower School Drama is honed further in the Lower Fourth, where pupils will be challenged to create more advanced scripted and devised performances, specialising as actors or technical lighting or sound designers.

-Pupils will learn new skills in technical design through a close study of a play in performance, to be confirmed.
+Pupils will learn new skills in technical design through a close study of a play in performance.
 Most modern productions fuse lighting and sound with movement and characterisation to create vivid atmospheres, locations and narratives and this will become the focus for theatre review for the students.
-They will work closely with our professional theatre technician to learn how lighting and sound boards and equipment work, gaining hands on experience with their technical designs, culminating in class and year group showcase performances.
+They will work closely with our professional theatre technician to learn how lighting and soundboards and equipment work, gaining hands-on experience with their technical designs, culminating in class and year group showcase performances.

 Key Stage Three Drama